rdfostrich/article-jws2018-ostrich/content/storage.md

 we do not introduce a new snapshot approach, but use HDT in our implementation.
 This will be explained further in [](#implementation).

-### Delta Storage
-{:#delta-storage}

-In order to cope with the newly introduced redundancies in our delta chain structure, we introduce a delta storage method similar to the TB storage strategy, which is able to compress redundancies within consecutive deltas.
-Instead of storing plain timestamped triples, as is done in a regular TB approach, we store timestamped triples annotated with addition or deletion.

-The additions and deletions of deltas require different metadata in our querying algorithms, which will be explained in [](#querying).
-Additions and deletions are stored in separate stores, which hold all additions and deletions from the complete delta chain.
-Each store uses a B+Tree data structure, where a key corresponds to a triple and the value contains version information.
-The version information consists of a mapping from version to a local change flag and, in case of deletions, also the relative position of the triple inside the delta.
-Even though triples can exist in multiple deltas in the same chain, they will only be stored once.
-Each addition and deletion store uses three trees with a different triple component order (SPO, POS and OSP), which is sufficient for optimally resolving any triple pattern (as discussed in [](#indexes)).

-The local change flag indicates whether or not the triple is a _local change_, which, as mentioned in [](#local-changes), further improves query evaluation time.
-A triple is a local change in a certain version if it was already either added or removed in an earlier version.
-This local change information helps the querying algorithm to determine when to ignore a triple or not.

-The relative position of each triple inside the delta to the deletion trees speeds up the process of patching a snapshot's triple pattern subset for any given offset.
-This position information serves two purposes:
-1) it allows the querying algorithm to exploit offset capabilities of the snapshot store to resolve offsets for any triple pattern against any version;
-and 2) it allows deletion counts for any triple pattern and version to be determined efficiently.

-The use of the relative position and the local change flag will be further explained in [](#querying).

 ### Delta Chain Dictionary
 {:#dictionary}